-- 71. Quarterly and Annual Operational Reports.
+- 65. Quarterly and Annual Operational Reports.
 The state must submit three (3) Quarterly Reports and one (1) compiled Annual Report each DY.
 The information for the fourth quarterly report should be reported as distinct information within the Annual Report.
 The Quarterly Reports are due no later than sixty (60 calendar days) following the end of each demonstration quarter.
-The compiled Annual Report is due no later than ninety (90 calendar days) following the end of the DY. - a.
-The Quarterly and Annual Reports must provide sufficient information for CMS to understand implementation progress of the demonstration including the reports documenting key operational and other challenges, underlying causes of challenges, how challenges are being addressed, as well as key achievements and to what conditions and efforts successes can be attributed.
+The compiled Annual Report is due no later than ninety (90 calendar days) following the end of the DY. - A. The Quarterly and Annual Reports must provide sufficient information for CMS to understand implementation progress of the demonstration including the reports documenting key operational and other challenges, underlying causes of challenges, how challenges are being addressed, as well as key achievements and to what conditions and efforts successes can be attributed.
 The reports will include all required elements and should not direct readers to links outside the report.
-(Additional links not referenced in the document may be listed in a Reference/Bibliography section).

-- b.
-The Quarterly and Annual Reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed/evolve, and be provided in a structured manner that supports federal tracking and analysis. - i.
-Operational Updates The reports must provide sufficient information to document key operational and other challenges, underlying causes of challenges, how challenges are being addressed, as well as key achievements and to what conditions and efforts successes can be attributed.
-The discussion should also include any lawsuits or legal actions; unusual or unanticipated trends; legislative updates; and descriptions of any public forums held. - ii.
-Performance Metrics Any required monitoring and performance metrics must be included in writing in the Quarterly and Annual Reports.
-Information in the reports will follow the framework provided by CMS and be provided in a structured manner that supports federal tracking and analysis. - iii.
+(Additional links not referenced in the document may be listed in a Reference/Bibliography section). - B. The Quarterly and Annual Reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed/evolve, and be provided in a structured manner that supports federal tracking and analysis. - 1.
+Operational Updates - The reports must provide sufficient information to document key operational and other challenges, underlying causes of challenges, how challenges are being addressed, as well as key achievements and to what conditions and efforts successes can be attributed.
+The discussion should also include any lawsuits or legal actions; unusual or unanticipated trends; legislative updates; and descriptions of any public forums held. - Performance Metrics -Any required monitoring and performance metrics must be included in writing in the Quarterly and Annual Reports.
+Information in the reports will follow the framework provided by CMS and be provided in a structured manner that supports federal tracking and analysis. - 3.
 Budget Neutrality and Financial Reporting Requirements The state must provide an updated budget neutrality workbook with every Quarterly and Annual Report that meets all the reporting requirements for monitoring budget neutrality set forth in the General Financial Requirements section of these STCs, including the submission of corrected budget neutrality data upon request.
-In addition, the state must report quarterly expenditures associated with the populations affected by this demonstration on the Form CMS-64. - iv.
-Evaluation Activities and Interim Findings The state must include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed.
-The state must specify, for CMS approval, a set of performance and outcome metrics, including their specifications, reporting cycles, level of reporting (e.g., the state, health plan and provider level, and segmentation by population) to support rapid cycle assessment in trends for monitoring and evaluation of the demonstration. - v.
-SUD Health IT.
-The state will include a summary of progress made in regards to SUD Health IT requirements outlined in STC 42. - vi.
-Expedited Eligibility Pilot.
-The state must include a summary of the number of individuals under the guardianship of the OPG that receive an expedited financial eligibility to provide an attestation of the individual's assets. - 72.
-Additional Demonstration Quarterly Report Requirements.
+In addition, the state must report quarterly expenditures associated with the populations affected by this demonstration on the Form CMS-64. - 4.
+Evaluation Activities and Interim Findings.
+The state must include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed.
+The state must specify, for CMS approval, a set of performance and outcome metrics, including their specifications, reporting cycles, level of reporting (e.g., the state, health plan and provider level, and segmentation by population) to support rapid cycle assessment in trends for monitoring and evaluation of the demonstration.

+66. Additional Demonstration Quarterly Report Requirements.
 The state must maintain a plan for oversight and monitoring of MCOs and FFS providers to ensure compliance and corrective action with provider standards, access, and delivery of quality care and services.
 Reporting of activity associated with the plan must be consistent with the Quarterly and Annual Progress Reports as set forth in these STCs and reported to CMS on a quarterly basis.
-The quarterly reports must include the following information, but are not limited to: - A. MLTSS Monitoring and Reporting, including: - 1.
-Enrollment Information: - a.
-Number of individuals enrolled in MLTSS during the quarter reporting period broken down by program, institution type, or HCBS;
+The quarterly reports must include the following information, but are not limited to:

+A. MLTSS Monitoring and Reporting, including: